MS8080/MarkView/sample.md

-# Welcome to MarkView
+# Welcome to Scribe

-MarkView is a powerful Markdown editor and viewer for macOS.
+Scribe is a powerful Markdown editor and viewer for macOS.

 ## Features